Mechanical Design of Turbomachinery

-Steve Kohr holds a B.S.M.E. and M.E.M.E. from The University of Hartford.
+Steve Kohr holds a BSME and MSME from The University of Hartford and an MBA from the Kelley School of Business at Indiana University.
 He has a breadth of experience with structural and rotordynamic design optimization of radial and axial turbomachines.
 He specialized in structural design and analysis of static and rotating components to optimize life and minimize fatigue risk.
-Steve is now the Associate Director of CAE Software Product Management responsible for the development of the Agile suite of Concepts NREC software.
-Steve is also a 2020 MBA candidate in the Kelley Direct Program at the Kelley School of Business at Indiana University.
+Steve is now the responsible for the development of the Agile suite of Concepts NREC.

 How can we help you?
 Contact us today to discuss your training needs.